JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 ### Obtained at buildtime, dereferenced at runtime

-This represents Unix style dynamically linked libraries, for example storing the full path of a program in the RPATH of an application binary.
+This example represents Unix style dynamically linked libraries, for example storing the full path of a program in the `RPATH` of an application binary.

 ```{.typescript}
 class BuildTime {